ai-hero-dev/cohort-002-skill-building/exercises/01-retrieval-skill-building/01.04-embeddings/problem/readme.md

 ```

 - [ ] Call the `searchEmails` function with the formatted message history

-  - Use `formatMessageHistory(messages)` to convert the messages array into a string query
-  - This will embed the entire conversation and search for relevant emails
+Use `formatMessageHistory(messages)` to convert the [messages](/PLACEHOLDER/messages) array into a string query.
+This embeds the entire conversation and searches for relevant emails.

 - [ ] Locate the second TODO comment